Getting a great interest rate takes more than you might realize.

 Loan to Value Ratio.
 The last of the levers that we need to discuss is Loan to value ratio (LTV).
 Essentially, this is the ratio of your loan size to the appraised value of your home.
 So, once again, size matters.
 When we buy a home most of us have been told that we need to have 20% down.
 This means you have a loan to value ratio of 80%.
 The more money down, the lower your LTV is going to be.
 Oh, and if you happen to have less than 20% to put down, there are programs out there to help you with down payments and that will allow less than 20%.
 So, don’t count yourself out if you don’t have 20% to put down.
 Look for my contact info at the end of this article.
 When you reach out, we can go over your options.

 Once you have purchased your dream home, we hope that it will appreciate.
-Here in the SF Bay Area, we have seen as much as a $100,000 in appreciation in the first three months of 2018.
-Crazy, right?
-It’s even crazier to plan on that appreciation for any property purchasing strategy.
+Here in the SF Bay Area, we unprecedented appreciation over the past few years.
+Amazing, right?
+It would be hard to plan on that appreciation continuing at the same pace but stranger things have happened with California real estate.
 As they say in any investing prospectus, past performance is no guarantee of future gains.
 Plan accordingly.
 There it is.
 LTV.
 The final component in our complicated equation.

 So, now that we know there are three components to deriving what your rate will be and we know a little bit more about each one, let’s explore how they come together.
 To do this, we need to create another borrower.
 Earlier in the article, we met John Robert Borrower.
 JRB had a middle credit score of 715, which is OK but now we’ll meet Patricia Perfect.
 Patty has a middle credit score of 741.
 This places her in lowest risk category, according the Fannie Mae guidelines.
 A borrower with a credit score of higher than 740 happens to fall into the lowest risk category.
 Does each LLPA have a lowest risk category?
 Why yes, I’m glad you asked.

 In addition to the credit score, we also need to be looking at the loan size.
-Any loan that is smaller than the conforming loan limit of $453,100 here in San Francisco Bay Area falls into the lowest risk category.
+Any loan that is smaller than the conforming loan limit of $726,200 here in San Francisco Bay Area also falls into the lowest risk category.

 The final risk category is the loan to value ratio or LTV.
 Any loan that has an LTV of less than 60% lands in the lowest risk category.